Recommended Media

 School Shootings - What Every Parent and Educator Needs to Know to Protect Our Children by Joseph Lieberman

-Joseph Lieberman follows up The Shooting Game, published in March 2006, with this updated version, re-titled School Shootings - What Every Parent and Educator Needs to Know to Protect Our Children School Shootings will cover all that we have learned and lost since spring 2006 and will be released in Sept.
-2008.
+Joseph Lieberman follows up The Shooting Game, published in March 2006, with this updated version, re-titled School Shootings - What Every Parent and Educator Needs to Know to Protect Our Children.
+School Shootings will cover all that we have learned and lost since spring 2006 and is being released Aug.
+26, 2008.
 The new publisher is Kensington Books (under the *Citadel* imprint), based in New York City.
-For more info, contact the author at joe@authorjoe.com
+For more info, check out www.schoolshootingsbook.com.

-The multiple shootings in fall 2006 (including that little Amish school) and the tragedy at Virginia Tech necessitated a rewriting of Joseph Lieberman's book, The Shooting Game, which will be withdrawn in Spring, 2008 to make way for his
+The multiple shootings in fall 2006 (including that little Amish school) and the tragedies at Virginia Tech in 2007 and N.I.U. on Valentines Day 2008 necessitated a rewriting of Lieberman's previous book, The Shooting Game, which has been withdrawn.
+His new book can be ordered from his www.schoolshootingsbook.com website, or for discounted bulk or education orders, go direct to the publisher at http://www.kensingtonbooks.com/finditem.cfm?itemid=12887

-From the webmaster: The massive list of acts of school violence that I have here on Columbine-Angels is referenced in The Shooting Game.
+From the webmaster: The massive list of acts of school violence that I have here on Columbine-Angels is referenced in School Shootings, and there is a link to this website.
 Please help Joseph and I inform others on how often school violence happens in our society today.

 Violence in U.S. Public Schools - 2000 School Survey on Crime and Safety